sky-shift/skyshift/docs/source/quickstart/quickstart.rst

     # Always restart a job's tasks, regardless of exit code.
     restartPolicy: Always

-To create a SkyFlow job, run the following command:
+To create a SkyShift job, run the following command:

 .. code-block:: shell

     skyctl apply -f example-job.yaml

-Alternatively, a SkyFlow job can be created via our Python API or the SkyFlow job CLI.
-Below, we demonstrate how to create a job using the SkyFlow job CLI.
+Alternatively, a SkyShift job can be created via our Python API or the SkyShift job CLI.
+Below, we demonstrate how to create a job using the SkyShift job CLI.

 .. code-block:: shell